 After ingestion by lambs, Nematodirus larvae invade the wall of the intestine.
-Infection is characterised by profuse diarrhoea, dehydration and weight loss.
+Disease is characterised by profuse diarrhoea, dehydration and weight loss.
+Calves may also be similarly affected.
 In outbreak scenarios, lambs can be seen congregating around water troughs due to the severe thirst that develops.
 Adult sheep are unaffected by the parasite.

 This disease is best prevented by keeping the current year’s lambs off any pasture that was grazed by lambs or young calves (which can be carriers of infection) in the previous year.
-Farms with high stocking rates are particularly vulnerable.
-Twin lambs, or single lambs born to ewes of poor milking ability may be at a greater risk of developing disease as they begin consuming greater amounts of grass earlier in life.
-If clean, ungrazed pasture is available, preference should be given to moving these lambs first.
+Enterprises with high stocking rates are particularly vulnerable.
+Please note that twin lambs, or single lambs born to ewes of poor milking ability may be at a greater risk of developing the disease as they begin consuming greater amounts of grass earlier in life.
+If ‘clean’ pasture is available, preference should be given to moving these lambs first.

-When disease is predicted to occur this year
+When peak egg hatching is predicted to occur this year

 When lambs should be treated

-At-risk lambs (that is, typically 6 to 12 weeks of age and grazing on contaminated pasture) should be treated approximately 2 weeks after the peak of Nematodirus egg hatching.
+At-risk lambs (that is, typically 6 to 12 weeks of age and grazing on contaminated pasture) should be treated approximately two weeks after the peak of Nematodirus egg hatching.